matthewwilfred/matthewwilfred.github.io/_posts/2017-01-03-Deep-Learning-Book-6.md

 In a ML context, cross entropy is frequently used to define the loss function.
 The true probability distribution p is the ground truth of the training set, and the distribution q is the predicted value of the current model.

-An aside on the topic of Bayesian statistics: the KL distribution can be used to measure the information gain going from a prior distribution to a posterior distribution.
+An aside on the topic of Bayesian statistics: the KL divergence can be used to measure the information gain going from a prior distribution to a posterior distribution.

 A note on terminology.
 In engineering circles, the principle of minimising KL Divergence can be called the Principle of Minimum Cross-Entropy or Minxent.
 Also, the logistic loss in a logistic regression is sometimes called cross-entropy loss.